dli417/bioinformatics/README.md

 ## Repository purpose

-Repository for my bioinformatics work.
-Workshop data from [Chris Clements' GitHub](https://github.com/chrit88)
+Repository from my R bioinformatics course.
+Workshop data from [Chris Clements' GitHub](https://github.com/chrit88).
+Repository contents and README will be updated as the course progresses.

 ## What is in this repository